algolia/docsearch/docs/src/faq.md

 - Make sure you are [providing a compliant sitemap from the configuration][12] and that this page is referenced by it.

-If none of the previous points helps, you can contact our support.
+If none of the previous points help, you can contact our support.

 [1]: mailto:docsearch@algolia.com
 [2]: https://www.algolia.com/